LauraAllObe/LauraAllObe/README.md

 **/Summer2022Proj0:** full-stack PracticePanther (Law Practice Management Software) implementation in C#
 **/shell:** a minimal shell implementation in C
 **/elevatorKernelModule:** an elevator kernel module implementation in C that utilizes three custom system calls
-**/fat32filesystem:** basic fat 32 file system image manipulation in C
+**/fat32filesystem:** basic fat32 file system image manipulation in C
 ___
 # About My Repositories and Programming Experience:
 ✍️ I’m currently working on a fat32 little endian file system in C and on moving and refining my previous projects,